eduardagoulart/data_engineer/README.md

 http://127.0.0.1:8000/report/?data=year

 ```
-<strong>Implementation:</strong> This part was implemented using Django
+Implementation: This part was implemented using Django
 Rest and the Pandas framework.
 I filter a queryset using the specified value from url.
 After this, all
 unused fields are dropped from the resulting dataframe.